 model here.
 In fact, it is possible to verify numerically that the

-observable gives us the number of particles even in non-linear
+gives us the number of particles even in non-linear

 models such as, for example, the